 The key question to ask a vendor is not whether a tech team is required to launch, but whether one is required to operate the platform week to week.
 Some platforms are set up by a vendor's team and then require ongoing technical input from your side to manage integrations, troubleshoot issues, or deploy updates.
 Others are fully managed on the vendor side with a content team operating the platform through a dashboard.

 Revidd serves broadcasters across 15 countries with this model.
 The typical customer is a broadcaster in the $1M to $100M revenue range with a lean team and no dedicated OTT engineering.
 The platform is designed so that a content or programming team can operate it without any technical support after onboarding.
-You can see how it works at revidd.com/ott-platform.
+Some run far beyond a single app: Ultra Media launched 8 multilingual white-label OTT platforms on one stack, and Wi-Flix scaled an Africa-first service to millions of users, all without each running its own engineering org.

 A Simple Evaluation Checklist